Seville Orange Marmalade

 I’ve made marmalade a couple of times before – Pink Grapefruit and Cranberry and more recently Orange, Rum and Raisin – but these were just the chuck everything in approach.
 They tasted great, but didn’t achieve that beautiful clear jelly flecked with perfectly cut streaks of orange peel.

-But marmalade nirvana how now been reached…
+But marmalade nirvana has now been reached…

 It was certainly a labour of love.
 From juicing the oranges and retaining the flesh and pips in a piece of muslin, to painstakingly cutting the trim into even strips before leaving to soak overnight.